Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 ### Push Support

-Device parametes can be mapped to Push by using the `[live.banks]` system.
+Device parameters can be mapped to Push by using the `[live.banks]` system.
 See the `[live.banks]` help patcher or [reference](https://docs.cycling74.com/max8/refpages/live.banks) for more information.

 For example it may require some work to make the parameters of a device appear in the same order as they appear in the GUI.